chrisjsewell/sqla-tutorials-nb/docs/tutorial/data_insert.md

+---
+jupytext:
+  text_representation:
+    extension: .md
+    format_name: myst
+kernelspec:
+  display_name: Python 3
+  language: python
+  name: python3
+---

 (sqlatutorial:core-insert)=

 # Inserting Rows with Core

 When using Core, a SQL INSERT statement is generated using the {func}`~sqlalchemy.sql.expression.insert` function - this function generates a new instance of {class}`~sqlalchemy.sql.expression.Insert` which represents an INSERT statement in SQL, that adds new data into a table.

 :::{div} orm-header